mhsuab/ComputerSecurity2020/hw0/README.md

             last = last - delta & mask
          return cts
       ```
       Reverse `_encrypt`.
-Find out the last used `count`, `0x59d60180`, and perform certain operation 32 times, reversing the order of `cts[0], cts[1]` and substracting a certain value each time.
+Find out the last used `count`, which is `0x59d60180`, and perform certain operation 32 times, reversing the order of `cts[0], cts[1]` and substracting a certain value each time.
 4. Guess [output.txt](./crypto/output.txt) is the result of [encrypt.py](./crypto/encrypt.py) `n` days ago.
 Starting from `n` days ago, start brute force :joy: .
    - Knowing that the flag has initial `flag{` or `FLAG`, stop when find a decrypted text has such initial and print out its seed and the result.

 ## Reverse - EekumBokum
 > flag{NANI_KORE?(=.=)EEKUM_BOKUM(=^=)EEKUM_BOKUM}

 1. Guess that by recovering the left image back to the right one one can get *flag*.
-However, we can only control the very right bottom grid.
+However, we can only control the very right bottom grid and can never achieve the goal.
    ![](./reverse/images/original.png)
-2. Use `file` to check the binary.
+2. Use `file` to check the binary to find out that it's a `.NET assembly`.
    ```shell
    $ file EekumBokum.exe
    EekumBokum.exe: PE32 executable (GUI) Intel 80386 Mono/.Net assembly, for MS Windows